Babrius: 1842 find

-In 1842 the Greek Minoides Mynas came upon a manuscript of Babrius in the convent of Great Lavra on Mount Athos, now in the British Museum.
+In 1842 the Greek manuscript collector Minoides Mynas came upon a manuscript of Babrius in the convent of Great Lavra on Mount Athos, now in the British Museum.
 This manuscript contained 123 fables out of the supposed original number, 160.
 They are arranged alphabetically, but break off at the letter O. The fables are written in choliambic, that is, limping or imperfect iambic verse, having a spondee as the last foot, a meter originally appropriated to scurrilous verse.
 The style is extremely good, the expression being terse and pointed, the versification correct and elegant, and the construction of the stories is fully equal to that in the prose versions.
 The genuineness of this collection of the fables was generally admitted by scholars.
 In 1857, Mynas professed to have discovered at Mount Athos another manuscript containing 94 fables and a preface.
 As the monks refused to sell this manuscript, he made a copy of it, which was sold to the British Museum, and was published in 1859 by Sir G Cornewall Lewis.
 This, however, was soon considered to be a forgery.
 Six more fables were brought to light by P Knoll from a Vatican manuscript edited by A. Eberhard.